R3dCr3sc3nt/BSidesSF-2017/web/the-year-2000/README.md

     Wooops, didn't want to commit that.
 Rebased.
 ```

 We can see the commit message, but we are still missing an object (evidenced by the line `fatal: unable to read 7c57d178eea98e174f3d6ef521126117478085ed`), so let's grab that object as well and try again.
-We still have a missing object:
+We still have another missing object:

 ```sh
 $ git show